NVIDIA Image Scaling Tested

 How to Enable NIS

-4. A pop-up notification will appear asking if you want to optimize all games and application with the selected resolution and sharpening.
+4. A pop-up notification will appear asking if you want to optimize all games and applications with the selected resolution and sharpening.
 If you do so, all games will be optimized and the selected resolution will be the resolution of the game when it launched.
-You can ignore this notification and then manually optimize each game through GeForce Experience app, or in in-game settings.
+You can ignore this notification and then manually optimize each game through the GeForce Experience app, or in in-game settings.

 How to Enable NIS